verify-U-GmbH/api-documentation/lib/web/index/index.html.md

 for data processing.
 The client performs the necessary actions and is then redirected back to company's website with results of identification.

-This method of identification provides what most seamless experience for the user, but the data extracted from identification cannot be reused for other identifications.
+This method of identification provides what most seamless experience for the client, but the data extracted from identification cannot be reused for other identifications.
 One-time identification by definition implies redundancy of identifications, which in turn slows down the average onboarding time for all parties involved.

-***

-### Reusable identification <a name="reusable-identification"></a>

-Reusable identification addresses the limitations of one-time identification by creating an account with identification provider's service for storage and control of personal data during client's identification session.
-On subsequent identifications with other businesses, the client is able to simply grant consent to any business to process their personal data.

-This method of identification is ideal for quick registration scenarios where social login is employed and where only partial user data is required to confirm that the user is a real person.

 ***